Murad1997/DS-Portfolio/README.md

 * In the plot below we plot the number of vechicles register with the Washington DOL by each maker over the span of 22 years (i.e., 1997-2023).
 We do not divide based ont the vehicle type (i.e., we consider the both BEVs and PHEVs).

 ![](./figures/number_of_vehicles_combined_type.png)

+## Conclusions
+* In conclusion, we analyzed the EV data provided by the DOL Washington.
+Firstly, we reduced the memory usage of the dataset by converting the data types that occupy less space in memory without losing any information.
+Specifically, we decreased the memory usage from `127 MBs` to `15 MBs`, resulting in approximately an `88%` reduction.
+In the subsequent analysis, our findings show that Tesla has the highest number of registered EVs with the DOL Washington.
+As for PHEVs, Toyota has the highest number of registered vehicles.

+**Note:** More to come.

 ## My Notebook
 * [Run my Colab Notebook](https://colab.research.google.com/github/Murad1997/DS-Portfolio/blob/main/Data_analysis_and_modeling.ipynb#scrollTo=uf0AIlCkhDDN)